A popular fielder, he helped the team win the World Series that year and another in 1973. He was with the Mets as a manager and briefly as a manager.

 Marty Lederhandler/Associated Press

 “He beat me after the play,” Harrelson recalled in ” Turning Two” (2012), a memoir he wrote with Phil Pepe.
 “I spoke to him and cursed him.
-“We’re rolling around the dirt, the guys are running around the bays and the bulls, and there’s a bit of a crash all over the field.
+“We’re rolling around the dirt, the guys are running around the bays and the bulls, and there’s a bit of a crash all over the field.“

 When play resumed, the outfielders threw rubble at Rose, who was playing left field.
 No points were scored.
 The Reds won Game 4, but the Mets won Game 5 and advanced to the N.L. pen They defeated the Oakland A’s in seven World Series.

 Harrelson battled career-ending injuries with the Mets and was traded to the Philadelphia Phillies in early 1978.
+He retired with the Texas Rangers in 1980.

 Harrelson was named the Mets’ first base coach in 1982 and later joined the Mets’ television staff.
 He managed the Mets’ minor league system for part of the 1984 and 1985 seasons, then became the Mets’ third base coach, replacing Bobby Valentine when Valentine left to manage the Texas Rangers.